suveer-dhawan/rock-paper-scissors/README.md

    * Feature Map Reduction: Each MaxPool2d operation effectively halves the spatial dimensions of the feature maps.
 For example, an input of ```224x224``` pixels would be reduced to ```112x112```, then ```56x56```, ```28x28```, and finally 14x14.

    * Fully Connected Layers: After the convolutional layers, the flattened features are fed into two dense (fully connected) layers for final classification.
 The last layer has 3 output neurons, corresponding to the three classes: Rock, Paper, and Scissors.

+2. Deeper CNN (```DeeperCNN```)
+   Building on the ```SimpleCNN```, the ```DeeperCNN``` is an enhanced and more robust architecture.
+It uses ```nn.Sequential``` for better modularity and integrates advanced regularization techniques to improve stability and prevent overfitting.

+   * Similar Core Structure: It retains the four convolutional blocks, much like the ```SimpleCNN```.

+   * Key Enhancements per Block: Each convolutional block in the ```DeeperCNN``` is significantly improved with:

+      * ``nn.BatchNorm2d`` (Batch Normalization): Placed immediately after each ```Conv2d``` layer.
+Batch normalization standardizes the inputs to layers, leading to improved training stability, faster convergence, and often better performance by reducing internal covariate shift.

+      * ```nn.Dropout2d(p=0.25)```: Applied after each ```MaxPool2d``` operation.
+This form of dropout randomly sets a fraction (```p=0.25```) of input channels to zero during training.
+It's a powerful regularization technique that prevents the network from relying too heavily on specific features, thus mitigating overfitting.

+   * Enhanced Fully Connected Layers: The dense layers at the end of the network are also more sophisticated:

+      * They now incorporate ```nn.BatchNorm1d``` (Batch Normalization for 1D inputs) and ```nn.ReLU``` activation.
+This helps manage the potentially larger and more complex feature vectors emerging from the deeper convolutional layers, ensuring stable and effective classification.

+   These architectural choices were designed to progressively handle more intricate patterns within the image data, leading to the superior performance observed with the DeeperCNN model.